thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 * *userId* - id of the user who made the action;
 * *userEmail* - email of the user who made the action;
 * *userFirstName* - first name of the user who made the action;
-* *userLastName* - last name of the user who made the actionю
+* *userLastName* - last name of the user who made the action.

 ##### Alarm comment

 The alarm comment template is used to send notification about comments on alarms.
-Available template parameters contain all parameters available for the [Alarm](#alarm-template) template, plus:
+Available template parameters contain all parameters available for the [Alarm](#alarm) template, plus:

 * *comment* - text of the comment;
-* *action* - one of: 'added', 'updated'
+* *action* - one of: 'added', 'updated';
 * *userEmail* - email of the user who made the action;
 * *userFirstName* - first name of the user who made the action;
-* *userLastName* - last name of the user who made the action;
+* *userLastName* - last name of the user who made the action.

 ##### Alarm assignment

 The alarm assignment template is used to send notification when alarm is assigned or unassigned.
-Available template parameters contain all parameters available for the [Alarm](#alarm-template) template, plus:
+Available template parameters contain all parameters available for the [Alarm](#alarm) template, plus:

   * *assigneeEmail* - email of the assignee;
   * *assigneeFirstName* - first name of the assignee;